starnowski/posmulten/README.md

 Where configuration for th Posmulten library is store in Yaml file.
 However, you can also pass template values as parameters to DefaultSharedSchemaContextBuilder methods.

+# GUI
+There is a GUI application implemented in the Swing library.
+For more details, please check the [openwebstart](openwebstart) module.

 # Reporting issues
 * Any new issues please report in [GitHub site](https://github.com/starnowski/posmulten/issues)